 Hidomi Hibajiri (voiced by Inori Minase) has chosen to close herself off from the world.
 However, in her dreams, Hidomi sees visions of horrific death and destruction.
 When she wakes, Hidomi thinks nothing of her restless nights.
 Still, a part of her mind tells her she can’t go anywhere without her beloved pair of headphones for protection.

-What Hidomi doesn’t know is what her headphones are protecting her from.
-Mainly: Herself.
+What Hidomi doesn’t know is what her headphones are protecting her from; mainly: Herself.

 Should her thoughts turn drastic, Hidomi will fall into a state known as overflow; the properties of which are shrouded in mystery.
 One day, Hidomi discovers her classmate, Ko Ide (voiced by Jun Fukuyama), can also activate overflow.
-Therefore, how many more can do so as well?
+Therefore, how many more can as well?

 Although hoping to block out the madness residing in her head, Hidomi has attracted the attention of many questionable people.
 Among the most unusual – and probably the most dangerous – is an energetic woman who rides a yellow vesper: Haruko Haruhara (voiced by Mayumi Shintani).

 Part 1 of 2

 It does feel necessary to consider this a split review.
 Granted, I have no idea what is in store with FLCL Alternative (Alternative/FLCL 3).
 It may not have anything to do with what occurred in FLCL Progressive (Progressive/FLCL 2).
 After all – at the time of me writing this post – I have not yet seen Alternative.
 Nevertheless, something is compelling me to hold my judgment to some degree until after the third installment is watched.
 I mean, come on: